RK900/Midichlorians/README.md

 Anakin Skywalker (Darth Vader) -> Leia Organa -> Ben Solo (Kylo Ren)
 ```

-The model learned how the midichlorian counts in the Skywalker family chnaged over time.
+The model learned how the midichlorian counts in the Skywalker family changed over time.
 To add more data, I did some data augmentation to increase the number of training samples and made my model more robust.

 Since Rey's MC is unknown, I varied the counts, using MC that I felt were reasonable.
 Then, I ran the model using my training samples.